About Demand the Impossible

 “The experience has been a life-changing journey into activism for me.
 I went from being passive to very active in politics, organising and taking part in demonstrations.
 It has been a surreal and amazing year” - Hidigo, participant on Demand the Impossible 2016/17

 Demand the Impossible was founded in 2012 with a summer school in London.
 We brought around 30 young people together for an intensive week debating political ideas, looking at social movements that have changed society and even doing some political activism as part of the course - for many participants, for the first time.
 After the success of the course, including a positive report in the Guardian, we’ve run courses every year since.
-So far there have been six Demand the Impossible courses, including one in Glasgow; the seventh will be in Manchester in July 2017.
+So far there have been seven Demand the Impossible courses in London, Glasgow and Manchester; the eight will be in Manchester in October 2018.

 Demand the Impossible aims to help young people develop a critical understanding of power in society and gain the confidence and skills to get politically active.
 We want our participants to be able to think critically about social injustice, imagine how things could be different and discuss ways of achieving change.
 Activism can be inaccessible - particularly to marginalised groups - so one of our aims is to make it easier for young people to get involved in campaigns and movements.
 We use Widening Participation criteria to help us select applicants.